 The location a block away from bustling Orange Avenue means that you’re set amid stunning residences so it’s quieter.
 But then again, you’re also within about two blocks of Hotel del Coronado and the beach in front of it.

 It’s also a historic property, built in 1906 originally as a boarding school, so no two rooms are exactly alike.
 There isn’t a restaurant, bar, or fitness center onsite but there are plenty of nearby options.
 It’s actually one of our favorite San Diego boutique hotels.

 Families will want to take a look at the Garden Double Queen Spa Guestroom which sleeps five.
 The best room for couples is the Grand King Spa room which has an in-room spa bathtub.

 Another question I’m asked frequently is what I think of Loews Coronado Bay Resort.
-What causes some to pause before booking, is its location which is about 4 miles south of the hustle of Orange Avenue.
+What causes some to pause before booking is its location, which is about 4 miles south of Orange Avenue’s shops and restaurants.
 Here’s what you need to know.